a-bevans/basic-inventory/README.md

 - As a user, I want to be able to select an item and sell an amount of the item from the store.
 - As a user, I want to be able to save my store to a file.
 - As a user, I want to be able to load my store from a file.

+## Instructions for Grader

+- You can add new items to a store by filling in the fields and clicking "Save New".
+- You can edit items in a store by selecting the item, filling in the fields, and clicking "Save Existing".
+- You can locate my visual component by...
+- You can save the state of the store by clicking "Save Store".
+- You can reload the state of the store by clicking "Load Store".